Dubai gold prices steady near record levels following sharp gains

 UAE gold stays elevated as prices surge over the past week; India rates also seen higher

 Dubai: Gold prices in the UAE stayed high after hitting record levels earlier.
-On Tursday morning, 22-karat gold was at Dh432.00 per gram, while 24-karat stood at Dh466.75.
+On Friday morning, 22-karat gold was at Dh429.00 per gram, while 24-karat stood at Dh463.25.

 (Check latest UAE gold prices here, alongside prices in Saudi Arabia, Oman, Qatar, Bahrain, Kuwait.)
-Meanwhile, the Indian gold rate for 24-karat gold was back up at ₹11,924 per gram, and the rate for 22-karat gold rose to ₹10,930 per gram Thursday morning.
+Meanwhile, the Indian gold rate for 24-karat gold was back up at ₹11,869 per gram, and the rate for 22-karat gold rose to ₹10,880 per gram on Friday morning.

 Globally, gold steadied after a five-day rally that pushed it to record highs, as the US government shutdown took effect and traders boosted bets on Federal Reserve rate cuts following weak economic data.